Gastroenteritis: Dietary

 It is recommended that breast-fed infants continue to be nursed in the usual fashion, and that formula-fed infants continue their formula immediately after rehydration with ORT.
 Lactose-free or lactose-reduced formulas usually are not necessary.
-Children should continue their usual diet during episodes of diarrhea with the exception that foods high in simple sugars should be avoided.
+Children should continue their usual diet during episodes of diarrhea, with the exception that foods high in simple sugars should be avoided.
 The BRAT diet (bananas, rice, applesauce, toast and tea) is no longer recommended, as it contains insufficient nutrients and has no benefit over normal feeding.

 A Cochrane Review from 2020 concludes that probiotics make little or no difference to people who have diarrhea lasting 2 days or longer and that there is no proof that they reduce its duration.
 They may be useful in preventing and treating antibiotic associated diarrhea.
 Fermented milk products (such as yogurt) are similarly beneficial.
 Zinc supplementation appears to be effective in both treating and preventing diarrhea among children in the developing world.

 Antiemetics

 Antiemetic medications may be helpful for treating vomiting in children.
 Ondansetron has some utility, with a single dose being associated with less need for intravenous fluids, fewer hospitalizations, and decreased vomiting.
+Ondansetron appears to be the only antiemetic with evidence of reducing hospital admission in children with acute gastroenteritis.
 Metoclopramide might also be helpful.
-However, the use of ondansetron might possibly be linked to an increased rate of return to hospital in children.
 The intravenous preparation of ondansetron may be given orally if clinical judgment warrants.
 Dimenhydrinate, while reducing vomiting, does not appear to have a significant clinical benefit.